brightzheng100/vi-people-counting-example/README.md

 # Visual Inferencing Demo for Counting People

-This is a very simple visual inferencing demo application, inspired by [MegaMosquito/achatina](https://github.com/MegaMosquito/achatina), for counting people by given static / camera-driven photos.
+This is a very simple visual inferencing demo application, inspired by [YOLO/Darknet](https://github.com/AlexeyAB/darknet), an open source neural network framework written in C and CUDA, and the wrapping effort from [MegaMosquito/achatina](https://github.com/MegaMosquito/achatina), for counting people by given static / camera-driven photos.

 ## Architecture